brunogasparetto/AdobeConnectClient/entities.md

 ### Principal

-A Principal is user, group and others not objects.
+A Principal is an user, group and others not objects.

 ```php
 <?php